An abundance of things to do in Georgetown Penang means you can easily spend a full day here!

 Penang has a wonderful cafe scene and is thus a tempting haven for coffee addicts and photographers!
 Or as an in-between break from local food (and the heat).

-There are many cafes to choose from in Georgetown alone!
+There are many cafes to choose from in George Town alone!
 Most serve a mixed menu consisting of Western and Asian cuisine.

 Some specialize in coffee while others focus on cakes and desserts!

-Penang Cafes To Try:
+Cafes To Try:

 - Macallum Connoisseurs Coffee Company